Rajan66/BlackJ/README.md

 # Blackjack
-A simple command-line game of Blackjack
+A command-line game of Blackjack